Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Rinse fresh figs under running water, remove stem, and pat dry.

-Fig Vegan Flavor Matches
+Fig Flavor Matches

 Create your very own vegan fig recipe with some of your favorite ingredients from this list of foods that match perfectly with figs.